pingcap/docs-cn/tools/data-migration-practice.md

 > **Notes**:
 >
-> - For database related passwords in the DM configuration file, use the passwords encrypted by `dmctl`.
+> - For database related passwords in all the DM configuration files, use the passwords encrypted by `dmctl`.
 If a database password is empty, it is unnecessary to encrypt it.
 See [Encrypt the upstream MySQL user password using dmctl](../tools/data-migration-deployment.md#encrypt-the-upstream-mysql-user-password-using-dmctl).
 > - The user of the upstream and downstream databases must have the corresponding read and write privileges.

 ## Step 2: Check the cluster information